 Due to India's cultural diversity, Dussehra is a festival that's celebrated in different ways across the country.
 In most parts, the focus is the victory of good over evil in various forms, honoring various gods and goddesses.
 However, Dussehra is most widely associated with Lord Ram's defeat of demon king Ravan in the great Hindu epic The Ramayana.
 Read on to discover the best places and ways to experience Dussehra in all its different forms.

 Find out more about the festival in this Essential Guide to Dussehra in India.

 Bastar, Chhattisgarh: Tribal Dussehra

 Dussehra is the most important festival in the Bastar region of Chhattisgarh.
 This Dussehra celebration has nothing to do with the defeat of Ravan.
-Instead, it's devoted entirely to the local goddess.
+Instead, it's devoted entirely to indigenous tribal deities.
 The festival is believed to have been started in the 15th century by Maharaj Purushaottam Deo, the 4th Kakatiya ruler of Bastar.
-It runs for 75 days and is often referred to as the longest festival in the world.
+It runs for 75 days and is often said to be the longest festival in the world.

 All the region's major tribes, brightly dressed in traditional attire, are involved.
 Rare rituals make it particularly intriguing.
 Some of them are rather rigorous (such as a girl swinging on a bed of thorns and a youth buried shoulder-deep in a pit for nine days).
 Mediums possessed by the local deities roam eerily on the roads, and there's much energetic dancing and drumming.
 Numerous deities are brought from various parts of Bastar, and a massive chariot is pulled through the streets by more than 400 people as well.

 - When: It begins on amavasya (dark/new moon) in the month of Shravan and ends on the 13th day of the bright moon (waxing phase) in the month of Ashwin.
 The main festivities take place during Navaratri and reach their peak the day after Dussehra.
-This is from September 28-October 9, 2019.
+This is from October 7-16, 2021.

 Varanasi: World's Oldest Ramlila Performance